dnthienan2k7-dev/group5/README.md

 # group5
 Full name: An Ngoc Thien Doan
 Student ID: 25161094
-In a world full of roses be a daisy.
+In a world full of roses, be a daisy.